razorpay/blade/packages/blade/src/components/TopNav/_decisions/decisions.md

   - Tab nav items will be a set of links that will be navigable using the keyboard.
   - The selected tab will have an `aria-selected` attribute set to `true`.

-- NavigationBar
+- TopNav
   - The navigation bar will have `role=navigation` to indicate that it is a navigation landmark.
-  - NavigationBar sub components will only compose other components and will not have any ARIA roles or attributes.
+  - TopNav sub components will only compose other components and will not have any ARIA roles or attributes.

 ## References